-Shimadaijin Tree Peony will grow to be about 5 feet tall at maturity, with a spread of 5 feet.
+Shojuraku Tree Peony will grow to be about 5 feet tall at maturity, with a spread of 5 feet.
 It has a low canopy, and is suitable for planting under power lines.
-It grows at a slow rate, and under ideal conditions can be expected to live for 50 years or more.
+It grows at a slow rate, and under ideal conditions can be expected to live for approximately 20 years.